 EURO1 Liquidity Bridge

 EURO1 is geared at assisting banks in keeping cost down by enabling them to optimise their liquidity use.
-The system's Liquidity Bridge makes it possible for banks to withdraw excess liquidity from the system through six daily liquidity distribution windows.
+The system's Liquidity Bridge makes it possible for banks to withdraw excess liquidity from the system through seven daily liquidity distribution windows.
 The Liquidity Bridge also enables the banks to inject additional funds into EURO1 throughout the business day in order to allow for additional payments to be processed.
 This functionality supports the banks in resolving any queuing situations.